Communist Party of India: After independence

 In the 1952 Travancore-Cochin Legislative Assembly election, the Communist Party was banned, so it couldn't take part in the election process.
 In the general elections in 1957, the CPI emerged as the largest opposition party.
 In 1957, the CPI won the state elections in Kerala.
 This was the first time that an opposition party won control over an Indian state.
 E. M. S. Namboodiripad became Chief Minister.
 At the 1957 international meeting of Communist parties in Moscow, the Chinese Communist Party directed criticism at the CPI for having formed a ministry in Kerala.

 The CPI was involved in the Liberation of Dadra and Nagar Haveli.
 Along with its units in Bombay, Maharashtra, and Gujarat, the party decided to begin armed operations in the area in July 1954.
 Both Dadra and Nagar Haveli were liberated by the beginning of August.
 Communist leaders like Narayan Palekar, Parulekar, Vaz, Rodriguez, Cunha, and others emerged as the Communist leaders of the movement.
 Thereafter, the struggle to liberate Daman and Diu was begun by the Communist Party in Gujarat and other forces.

-The countrywide Goa Satyagraha movement of 1955–1956 is a significant event in the history of the Indian freedom struggle, in which the communists played a major role.
+The countrywide Goa Satyagraha movement of 1955–1956 was a significant event in the history of the Indian freedom struggle, in which the communists played a major role.
 The CPI sent groups of satyahrahis from mid-1955 onward to the borders of and into Goa.
 Many were killed, and many more were arrested and sent to jails inside Goa and inhumanely treated.
 Many others were even sent to jails in Portugal and brutally tortured.
 The satyagraha movement was led and conducted by a joint committee known as Goa Vimochan Sahayak Samiti.
 Dange, Senapati Bapat, S. G. Sardesai, Nana Patil and several others were among the leaders of the committee.
 Satyagraha began on 10 May 1955, and soon became a countrywide movement.

 Ideological differences led to the split in the party in 1964 when two different party conferences were held, one of CPI and one of the Communist Party of India (Marxist).
 The impacts of the Sino-Soviet split contributed to this party split.
 During the period between 1970 and 1977, the CPI was allied with the Congress party.
 In Kerala, they formed a government together with Congress as part of a coalition known as the United Front, with the CPI-leader C. Achutha Menon as Chief Minister.
 This government continued governing throughout the emergency period and was responsible for the many acts of repression throughout the period carried out against political opponents in the guise of fighting naxals, manifesting most infamously in the Rajan case.
 The United Front government also used this opportunity to pursue class struggle by punishing those from the managerial classes, money lenders, bosses with anti-labour stances, ration shopkeepers and truckers engaged in black marketing, under stringent provisions of MISA and DIR.